What I liked about southern cross was that they were easy to organise online and the prices are reaso... Read more

 I took a Southern Cross Travel Insurance for my honeymoon and it only cost $92 per person for 5 weeks...
 Read more

-You can purchase a policy online to include up to 11 travellers.
+You can purchase a policy online to include up to two adults and nine children.

 No, SCTI doesn’t provide protection from insolvency.

 Yes, for up to $5,000.
-You are only insured for a standard model motor vehicle, motor home (designed to carry no more than 8 people including the driver) or a moped or motorcycle with a maximum engine capacity of 200cc.
+You’re only insured for a standard model motor vehicle or motor home (designed to carry no more than eight people, including the driver).
 The vehicle must be rented from a licensed motor vehicle rental agency.